With no real government, can Thailand escape recession?

 "That's based on the assumption that confidence will return in the fourth quarter after the political situation eases, that exports will grow 5 percent this year with a recovery in global markets and that tourism will grow 5.0 to 5.5 percent," Finance Ministry economist Kulaya Tantitemit told a news conference.

-"It's possible that March is the bottom for the economy this year, judging from consumption and investment which were fairly stable, and it's likely the economy will start recovering in the second quarter and clearly improve in the fourth quarter," said Don Nakornthab, head of its macroeconomic policy office.

-But it has slashed its GDP growth forecast for 2014 several times because the unrest has hit tourism and confidence, and is set to cut it again from 2.7 percent.
-Last October, just before the political protests flared up, it expected 4.8 percent.

-Benjamin Shatil, an economist with JP Morgan in Singapore, also sees some improvement but acknowledges the risks are high.
+Benjamin Shatil, an economist with JP Morgan in Singapore, sees a similar picture but acknowledges the risks are high.

 "We do not yet see a full-year recession scenario and expect growth momentum to improve into the second half of the year.
 A large part of this outlook hinges on the political situation and if there is no functioning government in the coming months, the risk to growth will clearly be on the downside," he said.